 Gabriel was made in Argentina in 1979, and imported to the U.S. at the tender age of 16.
 All these years later, and still has not made up his mind about what he wants to do for a living.
-Loves (in no particular order): reading in bed, sun-lit rooms, getting lost, travels abroad, tweed jackets, ethnic food, herbal tea, strong coffee, old films, the printed page, illustrated record sleeve covers, and the challenges of visual communication.
+Loves (in no particular order): reading in bed, sun-lit rooms, travels abroad, tweed jackets, ethnic food, herbal tea, strong coffee, old films, the printed page, illustrated record sleeve covers, and the challenges of visual communication.

 Past freelance clients include The New York Times, The Wall Street Journal, Reader’s Digest UK, First Second Books/Macmillan, Kaplan Publishing, Open Road Integrated Media, WFMU Radio, and Anthology Film Archives.
 Illustration and cartooning recognized by The New Yorker‘s Culture Desk blog and by Varoom!
 Magazine in the United Kingdom.